 The Australasian barnacle Austrominius (previously Elminius) modestus was introduced to British waters on ships during the second world war.
 However, its overall effect on the dynamics of rocky shores has been small as Austrominius modestus has simply replaced some individuals of a group of co-occurring barnacles (Raffaelli & Hawkins, 1999).
-Although present monitoring indicates it has not outnumbered native barnacles in the Isle of Cumbrae (Gallagher et al., 2015), it may dominate in estuaries where it is more tolerant of lower salinities than Semibalanus balanoides (Gomes-Filho, et al., 2010).
-The degree of wave exposure experienced by this biotope will limit colonization by Austrominius modestus, which tends to be present in more sheltered biotopes.
+Although present monitoring indicates it

-The wave exposure and shore height are also considered to be unsuitable for many invasive, non-native species.
+The wave exposure and shore height are also considered to be unsuitable for many invasive, nonnative species.
 The non-native crab Hemigrapsus sanguineus has recently been recorded in the UK (Sweet & Sewell, 2014) and has the potential to be a significant predator of intertidal invertebrates.
 Significant reductions in common shore crab abundance and mussel density have been reported where the Asian shore crab has achieved high densities in mainland Europe (Sweet & Sewell, 2014).
 However, Brousseau & Goldberg (2007) found that even at high crab densities the effects of predation on the density of Semibalanus balanoides were limited as continued recruitment offset predation.
 These results may be applicable to Chthamalus sp. and the height on the shore may limit crab feeding times.